v1Flows/runner/README.md

 # AlertFlow Runner
-> This runner is the execution part of the AlertFlow platform.
+> This runner is the execution engine of the AlertFlow platform.
 Please see the [AlertFlow](https://github.com/v1Flows/AlertFlow) repo for detailed informations

 ## Table of Contents